How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 Qantas Club membership

-The only non-US carrier in the Oneworld alliance, Qantas offers an annual membership to its network of Qantas Clubs.
+Qantas also offers an annual membership to its network of Qantas Clubs.
 Like with an Admirals Club and Alaska Lounge+ membership, a Qantas Club membership grants members reciprocal access to these clubs.

 Oneworld lounges that offer day passes

-• American Airlines' Admirals Club: $79 — valid for 24 hours at all Admirals Club locations
+• American Airlines' Admirals Club: $79 — must be activated within 12 months of purchase.
+Once activated, it is valid for 24 hours

-• Cathay Pacific Business Class Lounges: $75 — valid only at the location purchased
+• Cathay Pacific Business Class Lounges: US$75 — valid only at the location purchased

-With over 600 lounges in Oneworld's global lounge portfolio, there is rarely a major airport without a lounge available to Sapphire and Emerald frequent flyers.
+With almost 700 lounges in Oneworld's global lounge portfolio, there is rarely a major airport without a lounge available to Sapphire and Emerald frequent flyers (or premium cabin passengers).
 There are three types of Oneworld lounges, each with slightly different access requirements.
 Access requirements are straightforward when visiting lounges operated by a Oneworld member airline or a Oneworld-branded lounge.
 However, each specific contract lounge has a different policy.

 AwardWallet Tip of The Day